rafaqz/Rasters.jl/README.md

 Currently saving a Netcdf to a GDAL tif, or the reverse, projections are not totally accurate.

 Eventually they will be, but converting projections and index conventions between formats is difficult. with many edge case problems.
-Until now, assume the index is not exactly correct.
+For now, assume the index is not exactly correct.
 `Between`, `Contains` and `bounds` are close approximatios, but may contain errors.

 ## Examples